Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 ### The Setup

 You weren't always this bad at quitting while you were ahead.
-Once you were just a fisherman — a decent one, even.
+Once you were just a fisherman, a decent one, even.
 But the cards called louder than the sea ever did, and somewhere between your third loan and your fifth eviction notice, the sea decided to answer back.

 The night you cast your line with nothing left to lose, something bit.
 Not a fish.
 Something older.
 Something that had been watching the bottom of every bottle and the back of every losing ticket you'd ever held, waiting for the moment you had absolutely nothing left to bargain with.